+William and Mary offers a variety of ways for students to support research projects in Japanese studies.
 The Charles Center annually funds and administers a number of scholarships to support independent undergraduate research projects, as well as collaborative faculty-student projects.
-A list of previous scholarship recipients and projects, application forms, and additional information are available through the Charles Center's webpage.
-Contact [[lmgrim,Lisa Grimes]], Associate Director of the Charles Center and Coordinator of National Scholarships and Undergraduate Research for additional information.
-The Charles Center is located in the basement of Tucker Hall.
+A list of previous scholarship recipients and projects, application forms, and additional information are all available through the Charles Center's webpage.
+Contact Lisa Grimes, Associate Director of the Charles Center and Coordinator of National Scholarships and Undergraduate Research for additional information, or visit the Charles Center, which is located in Blow Hall.

 Students in the Japanese Program have the opportunity to work closely with a faculty member on a research topic of their own through an independent study or an honors thesis.
-They can also work on a faculty member's research project through the support of grants such as the Chappell Fellowships.
+They can also participate in a faculty member's research project through the support of grants such as the Chappell Fellowships.

-Audrey Anderson, "Japanese Architectural Values through Time: Frank Lloyd Wright's Usonian House and the Creation of a Modern Japanese-Usonian Hybrid"
+Audrey Anderson, "Japanese Architectural Values through Time: Frank Lloyd Wright's Usonian House and the Creation of a Modern Japanese-Usonian Hybrid" (2008).